Hier können Sie den Jahresbericht

 Advent bazaar helps 21 students in Namibia

-Women from Pfedelbach and the Jagst Valley implemented many creative ideas for Advent and held an Advent bazaar in aid of the Namibia Support Association.
-Many unique and hand-crafted works of art were offered to the general public in the old schoolhouse in Oberhöfen.
-Over coffee, mulled wine, punch, cake and Namibian bratwurst, many people from Pfedelbach and the surrounding area came to get into the Advent spirit and buy a few things for themselves or to give as gifts.
+Women from Pfedelbach and the Jagst Valley implemented many creative Advent ideas and organized an Advent bazaar to benefit the Namibia Support Association.
+Numerous unique and handcrafted works of art were offered to the public in the old schoolhouse in Oberhöfen.
+Over coffee, mulled wine, punch, cake, and Namibian bratwurst, many people from Pfedelbach and the surrounding area came to get into the Advent spirit and purchase a few things for themselves or to give as gifts.

 The women spent many hours crafting and preparing, all for people in need in Namibia.
-Everyone who ate, drank or bought something hand-made at the bazaar supported the various projects in Okombahe and Windhoek.
+Each of them who ate, drank, or bought something handcrafted at the bazaar supported the diverse projects in Okombahe and Windhoek.

-Margret Knoche has been in Namibia alone for the Namibia Support Association for 1 ½ weeks.
-For five days she lived very simply with Albertina, the head of the soup kitchen, in Okombahe and made many contacts with the local people.
-She knows from previous years that it is good to live alone and for a longer period of time with the people in their local homes.
+Margret Knoche has been in Namibia alone for the Namibia Support Association for one and a half weeks now.
+For five days, she lived very simply with Albertina, the head of the soup kitchen, in Okombahe and made many contacts with the local people.
+She knows from previous years that it's good to live alone for a while and with the people in their homes for an extended period.
 This gives her special insights into the lives of the people, which are very valuable for the further development of the association's projects.
-She writes about the openness of the people towards her - very different to when you come in a larger group of visitors.
+She writes about the openness of the people towards her – quite different from when she comes as part of a larger group of visitors.